jjenkov/javafx-examples/README.md

 # JavaFX Examples
 This repository contains a growing collection of JavaFX examples.
-I am converting existing examples from my own hard drive, but I need to clean each example up before I am able to share it.
-I have somewhere between 50 and 100 examples I plan to share after clean up.
+So far this GitHub repository contains 54 examples.
+I have plans to add lots more examples in the future, so make sure you star this repository for future reference ;-)

 The list of examples is found here: [JavaFX Example List](#javafx-example-list)